nikhilmitrax/cargo-lock-parser-py/README.md

 # cargo-lock-parser-py

-A small no dependancy (except `toml`) Cargo lockfile parser in python.
-Intended for use with larger projects for lockfile introspection.
+A small no dependancy (except `toml`) lockfile parser in python.
+Currently implements parsing `Cargo.lock` and `poetry.lock`.
+Intended for use with larger projects for static lockfile introspection.